karandeepParashar/WeatherApp/README.md

 Following are the prerequisites for running the project.
 Please have npm and node installed.
 Below is the link if you don't have it already installed.

+The webserver runs on the port 3000, it should not be preoccupied for the server to run.

 - npm and node
   ```sh
   https://nodejs.org/en/download/